QUICK ANSWER

 What is the application process for FIT?

 FIT’s application includes academic records, a personal essay, and for design programs, a portfolio.
 The portfolio review is program-specific and evaluates creative potential alongside technical development.
-FIT does not require a school-specific challenge equivalent to the Parsons Challenge.
+FIT does not require school-specific essays equivalent to those Parsons requires.

 Is FIT’s Chelsea location convenient for students?